-That’s why JLMC is investing in one of the most effective ways to create a global shift at the grassroots level: life skills and mentoring training for adolescent girls ages 10-14 so they are equipped to stay in school and avoid forced child marriage, early pregnancy, and disease.
+That’s why JLMC is investing in one of the most effective ways to create a global shift at the grassroots level: life skills and mentoring training for adolescent girls ages 12-15 so they are equipped to stay in school and avoid forced child marriage, early pregnancy, and disease.

-The Girl Power Project aims to reach 50-80% of girls aged 10-14 in a community with curriculum that's delivered through an intensive two year program.
-Before Just Like My Child Foundation introduces the Girl Power Project in a community, everyone gains the knowledge that is needed to support empowered girls.
+The Girl Power Project® aims to reach 50-80% of girls, aged 12-15 years, within a community with curriculum that is delivered through an intensive two-year program.
+Before Just Like My Child Foundation trains girls in the Girl Power Project® curriculum, essential community stakeholders gain the knowledge that is needed to support empowered girls.

-Step 2: Workshops for Girls and Adults
+Step 2: Workshops for Girls, Boys & Adults

 JLMC works alongside primary school communities to create positive learning environments so girls can stay in school, learn, and excel.
 This three-day workshop is conducted with 50 girls from each school to facilitate discussion and understanding of essential social survival skills.
-Topics include:

 7 Total Hours